 The city may not be a natural tourist destination, but with the help of the last Plantagenet king, it's doing its best.
-When the remains of Richard III, slain at the Battle of Bosworth Field, were discovered beneath a car park in 2012, it attracted worldwide attention.
+When the remains of Richard III, slain at the Battle of Bosworth Field in 1485, were discovered beneath a car park in 2012, it attracted worldwide attention.
 After DNA analysis to confirm his identity, the king was reburied in the chancel of Leicester Cathedral (LE1 5DB) with appropriate ceremony.
 The tomb, plain but impressive, draws a steady stream of visitors.

 Outside, a statue shows the king in a dramatic pose, sword in one hand, crown held aloft in the other.
 It carries a plaque offering a rather more sympathetic view of Richard than Shakespeare and the Tudors.
 Nearby, the Richard III Visitor Centre tells his story in full.